A premade deck is a compilation of flashcards put together by somebody else and shared on the Internet.

 The first reason is that it's hard to judge which premade decks are good if you're a beginner.

-I've also dug into premade decks for other languages for friends interested in this approach (and, admittedly, out of personal curiosity), and it seems there are hardly any decks that fulfill our two basic requirements: (1) it should only teach via sentences, and (2) it should be designed for people who have zero prior experience with a language.
+The other reason is that it seems there are hardly any decks that fulfill our two basic requirements, as stated earlier: (1) it should only teach via sentences, and (2) it should be designed for people who have zero prior experience with a language.
+I realized this because I've also dug into premade decks for other languages for friends interested in this approach (and, admittedly, out of personal curiosity).

 If you're learning Korean, I can personally recommend Evita's Grammar deck (do not use his Vocabulary deck - only study sentences).
 It isn't perfect but it's like 95% fine.